Sara Cwynar: Work

 Cwynar adds Girl from contact sheet 3 adds to her exhibition "Flat death" in 2018 as well as adding 3 others.
 The MoMa holds a distorted chromogenic print of a young girl working in tangent with her other three prints.
 All sharing resemblances to one another.

+Cwynar's first live performance titled Down at the Arcade (2021) was commissioned by Performa for Performa 21.
+With the performance curated by Job Piston and produced by Bob Kalas, Cwynar transformed a retail establishment using her visuals and language.

 Short films

 Soft Film (2016) was first exhibited at Art Basel's Statements and was awarded the 2016 Baloise Art Prize.
 Through the constant rearranging of items such as velvet jewelry boxes, Cwynar introduces the topic of "soft misogyny" — or subtle discrimination against women, particularly in the workplace — by comparing it to the soft texture of the boxes.
 While Cwynar physically stars as the protagonist of the film, a male voice frequently overpowers hers in the background narration.
 In her book Glass Life, Cwynar expresses her desire to simultaneously use Soft Film as a means of portraying how the value of items is ever-changing due to the cyclical nature of capitalism and social movements.

 Rose Gold (2017) was one of Cwynar's solo exhibitions at Foxy Production.
 Its narration is composed of quotes from and references to authors such as Lauren Berlant, Toni Morrison, Judy Wacjman, and Ludwig Wittgenstein, all while adopting the nature of an educational film.
 Using the original rose gold iPhone that was released in 2015 as its primary focus, Cwynar's film examines themes of capitalism, feminism, power, and technology through the lens of color.

 Red Film (2018), the third installation in the informal trilogy, was originally included as part of the exhibition To Our Parents at the 33rd Bienal de São Paulo, curated by Alejandro Cesarco.
 It was subsequently shown in 2019 at the Flaherty Film Seminar, the International Film Festival Rotterdam, the Edinburgh International Film Festival, and the IV Moscow International Experimental Film Festival.
 In 2021, it was screened for two weeks at the MoMA as part of the Hyundai Card Video Views series.
 In Red Film, Cwynar further critiques the persuasive nature of capitalism and the pressure to conform and consume by depicting subjects such as red-colored commodities, dancing women cloaked in red clothing, and makeup being manufactured.
 Cwynar barrages viewers with overlapping voices, images, and thoughts, suggesting that life has many layers in which the perception of reality becomes skewed.
 Through the use of film and nostalgic colors, she draws her audience in and makes them feel as though they can trust what is being shown, despite the narration saying otherwise.